anonymousICVS/PendulumTestBed/README.md

 - Run the Qt project on the EncoderPC
 - Run the Qt project on the DecoderAndImageProcessingPC
 - ssh to the robot (user: robot, pwd: maker) and run the python code 'controller.py' while manually holding the pendulum in a vertical position
-- After a short startup period, the pendulum will start balancing
+- After a short startup period, the pendulum will start balancing!

 ### Questions?
 If you need any help, don't hesitate to contact me: cbachhuber89@gmail.com